Access free or low-cost services, income support, direct funding and tax relief to help you offset the cost of global inflation.

 Low and no-cost community counselling

-You can access free and affordable counselling through 49 community organizations across B.C.
+You can access free and affordable counseling through 49 community organizations across B.C.

 Shelter aid for elderly renters